flare-foundation/attestation-client/docs/config/configuration-system.md

 Configuration system for attestation suite consists of configuration templates and credential files.
 Configuration templates consist of a prescribed folder structure and template configuration files with prescribed names.
-Template structure is defined in folder `configs/.install/templates`.
+Template structure is defined in folder [`configs/.install/templates`](../../configs/.install/templates/).

-Each attestation suite service expects the `templates` folder on path defined in environment variable `SECURE_CONFIG_PATH`.
+Each attestation suite service expects the `templates` folder on the path defined in environment variable `SECURE_CONFIG_PATH`.
-Then the prescribed relative path and expected file names are used for obtaining relevant configurations.
+The service then finds the configuration on the service specific relative path.

-Note that the templates in `configs/.install/templates` are basic templates.
+Note that the configurations in `configs/.install/templates` are just basic templates.
-A user can copy those templates to its own folder on `SECURE_CONFIG_PATH` and adapt them.
-But for the purpose of security the secret credentials in templates are indicated buy stub identifier keys of the form `$<stub_name>`.
+A user can copy the `templates` folder to another location, set `SECURE_CONFIG_PATH` to point to that location and adapt configurations.
+The secret credentials in the configuration templates are indicated buy stub identifier keys of the form `$<stub_name>`.
-An attestation suite service on startup typically loads the relevant `.json` configuration file from the service specific relative path in `template` folder, and expects two more files in the same folder:
+On a startup, each attestation suite service loads the relevant `*-config.json` configuration file from the service specific relative path in `template` folder, and expects two more files in the same subfolder:
 - `credentials.json.secure` - encrypted credentials (in form key-value pare, where keys are stub names),
 - `credentials.key` - instructions how to obtain the decryption key (e.g. use a path on cloud secret manager to obtain a decryption key).
 Then the credentials matching the stubs are rendered into configuration files in-memory.

-When installing services in production environment, preparation of credentials is needed in advance of deployment.
-For extra secure reasons, the preparation can be done on separate more secure machine.
+When installing services in a production environment, preparation of credentials is needed in advance of deployment.
+For extra secure reasons, the preparation can be done on separate, more secure machine.
 The preparation procedure is described in [deployment instructions](../../deployment/README.md).
 It basically consists of making the following by running a few scripts:
-- creating separate credentials folder
+- Creating separate credentials folder.
-- copying `./configs/.install/template` folder to a `templates` folder in the credentials folder
+- Copying `./configs/.install/template` folder to a `templates` folder in the credentials folder.
-- copying all `*-credentials.json` files from `./configs/.install` folder to the credentials folder.
-- those files contain credential stub definitions which should be manually entered into those files
+- Copying all `*-credentials.json` files from `./configs/.install` folder to the credentials folder.
+These files contain credential stub key definitions which should be manually entered into those files.
 - `configurations.json` file is also copied to the credentials folder.
 This file can be used to define the encryption key handling procedure.
 - a script is run, to prepare encrypted credentials that can be moved to the deployment machine to a specific folder to which the environment variable `SECURE_CONFIG_PATH` should be set onto the copied folder.